GLORIOUS VISTA: A MOUNT ZION RIDGE SUNSET

 I came out the Husk to enjoy the quiet, with its infrequent disruption of a hunter's gunshot or a meandering ATV coming around the ridge.

-I survived the 24/7 hubris of the 2016 presidential campaign and Trump's presidency by turning to docile public radio and TV, and we continue the same, ignoring the tweets and rants and generally ignoring the several hundred channels on satellite TV, with the exception of some old movies whose plot thickens quietly without the prime products of Hollywood and TV, visceral violence and in-your-face sex.
+I survived the 24/7 hubris of a presidential campaign by turning to docile public radio and TV, ignoring the tweets and rants and generally ignoring the several hundred channels on satellite TV, with the exception of some old movies whose plot thickens quietly without the prime products of Hollywood and TV, visceral violence and in-your-face sex.

 America is a nation that is entertaining itself to death, politics now its entertainment, with an overwhelming ignorance of history and basic human values.

-Most American's get their information from "talking heads," while the broadcaster worries about their ratings and making their next million.
+Most American's get their information from "talking heads," while the broadcasters worries about their ratings and making their next million.
+Media is controlled by four large corporations.

-But social media occupies most Americans on a given day, labored with gossip, threats and conspiracy theories.
+But social media occupies most Americans on a given day, labored with gossip, threats and conspiracy theories of all political ilks, and now with Artificial Intelligence we move further into a dark hole of unreality.

 In American culture, TV is quite willing to feature the vile, immoral, and accusatory words of politicians, the public immune to the racket, wanting even more.